 However, if you’re not very confident taking over the role, there is no shame in seeking help.
 You can hire product managers who can help you mold the software product of your dreams.
 As an option, you can seek consultation from people who are industry experts in product management.

-At Full Scale, our Guided Development program allows you to hire from our pool of software development industry talents.
+At Full Scale, our Guided Development program allows you to hire from our pool of software development industry talent.
 Achieve this while having complete ownership of the product.
 Simultaneously, our development leaders are available to ensure you deploy a relevant and high-quality software product.

 Full Scale founders Matt DeCoursey and Matt Watson are industry leaders from Kansas City.
 They guide businesses in achieving their business goals through one-on-one consultation and recommendations.